Amanda Harkimo: Personal life

 Harkimo's notable relatives include businessman and politician Hjallis Harkimo who is her paternal uncle, and cinematographer Osmo Harkimo who is her paternal grandfather.
 Through her paternal grandmother she is also a descendant of German-born Johan Friedrich Hackman who founded the Finnish cutlery and cookware company Hackman in 1790.
-According to a DNA test she took, Harkimo is also 15.7% of Irish, Scottish and Welsh descent.
+A DNA test she took, showed that Harkimo is also 15.7% of Irish, Scottish and Welsh descent.